 "We had been planning a collaborative work with Kaija Saariaho for years.
 In spring 2023, at Kaija’s request, it was decided that the musical arc of the piece would be built around her first stage work Study for Life.
 The early work is based on T.S.
-Eliot’s poem The Hollow Men (1925), which, with its multifaceted anti-war themes, remains profoundly relevant even a hundred years after its publication." – Tero Saarinen
+Eliot’s poem The Hollow Men (1925), which, with its depiction of emotional numbness, disconnection and anti-war themes, remains profoundly relevant even a hundred years after its publication.

 Study for Life